 28 Nov A Weekend Break in Bath: History, Relax, Good Food, and Romance

-A weekend break in Bath is a perfect choice if you want to combine history, a bit of pampering at the Spa, excellent food, and a touch of romance.
+A weekend break in Bath is a perfect choice to combine history, a bit of pampering at the Spa, excellent food, and a touch of romance.

-I was welcomed by a perfect, cloudless azure sky, and an unusual warmth at the end of September.
+Great Britain is famous for its unstable weather and I could hardly believe in my luck.
+A perfect, cloudless azure sky, and an unusual warmth at the end of September.
 Sitting in the car driving me from Bristol airport, the forehead glued to the window, I watched the smooth hills flowing, feeling a thrill of anticipation.

 I set foot in Bath, and it was love at first sight.
 I was glad to have time not only to visit the main sites but also to enjoy and savor the atmosphere.